DataDog/integrations-extras/jfrog_platform_self-hosted/README.md

-## IMPORTANT NOTE
-**The existing agent check to gather JFrog metrics has been replaced with Fluentd.
-Agent check will deprecate on July 31st 2023**
+<div class="alert alert-warning">The existing agent check to gather JFrog metrics has been replaced with Fluentd.
+Agent check will deprecate on July 31st 2023.</div>gi

 ## Overview